In Remembrance of September 11, 2001

 U.S. Navy photo by Petty Officer 1st Class Michael W. Pendergrass

-Six years of daily living, along with increasing domestic rancor, may have dimmed the feelings of shock, horror, and outrage and the response of prayer, compassion, and resolve that united the people of America and most of the world.
-However, the recently busted terrorist plots in Europe and the rambling Bin-Laden video provide fresh reminders that the threat is still real.
+Seven years of daily living, along with increasing domestic rancor, may have dimmed the feelings of shock, horror, and outrage and the response of prayer, compassion, and resolve that united the people of America and most of the world.
+However, terrorist activity around the world should serve to remind us that the threat is still real.

 This audio/visual Internet presentation developed by a New Yorker shortly after the attacks recaptures all of those experiences.
 The sequence is ~15 minutes long and some of the images and sounds are quite disturbing, others are inspirational.
 (I've also added the link to this video to my sidebar.)

 It is important that we remember, not only to honor those who died and those who acted heroically that day, but to remain constantly aware of the ongoing dangers, of the presence of real evil in the hearts of some men, and to maintain constant vigilance and a determination to defeat this evil.
-Finally, we must always remember to trust in God and his mercy.
+Finally, we must always remember to trust in God and his mercy during trying times.